Android

 autoApprove = true,

-// Provide Eth chain id here if you are upgrading from V3 to V4.
+//Optional: Only provide Eth chain id here if you are upgrading from V3 otherwise skip this.
 This is needed for some legacy code

 legacyEthChainId = 11155111